MahBadran93/ROS_Project/README.md

   </p>

 - ROS Packages & Basic Commands : <br>
-   - A package in ROS is a working directory which contains all the necessary ROS files like executable python and cpp files, configuration and combilation files and launch files.
+   - A package in ROS is a working directory which contains all the necessary ROS files like executable python and cpp files, configuration and compilation files and launch files.
    - The structure of the package directory:<br>
       - **src** folder which contains all the executable files
       - **launch** folder which contains all the launch files